 But that may just be a crutch that the filmmakers are using to excuse the parts of the movie that don’t make sense.
 Aliens on Mars?
 Oxygenating the atmosphere in 10 minutes?
 Cohaagen’s plan to turn Hauser into unwitting double-agent Quaid?
 Maybe Verhoeven and the screenwriters had wanted all of it to be passable as reality during the production process, but in retrospect saw that it all didn’t add up and have been trying to excuse any weaknesses in the plot by calling it “all a dream.”

 I could go on with different points of argument from both sides of the argument, and you could find plenty of them yourself on various other websites, but none of those websites are us.
 Call me vain, but I think our site’s writers and commenters represent the internet’s best and brightest (and most entertaining) pop culture analysts, and as such, no one else is as qualified to settle this argument as us, the Overthinking It Community.

 Settle down in a comfy chair.
 Review the script or rewatch the movie if you have to.
-Once you’ve made your decision, cast your vote and help us decide: In “Total Recall,” were the events depicted after Quaid’s Rekall procedure all a dream, or were they reality?
+Once you’ve made your decision, cast your vote and help us decide: In “Total Recall,” did the events depicted after Quaid’s Rekall procedure actually happen?